befelix/Safe-RL-Benchmark/README.rst

 >>> # instantiate BenchConfig
 >>> config = BenchConfig(algs, envs)

 Next we can evaluate the configuration achieving the best performance.
-Again, the library contains a tool for this, the measures.
+The library contains a tool for this, the measures.

 >>> # import the best performance measure
 >>> from SafeRLBench.measure import BestPerformance